Sayeh-1337/BionicHand_Br41n_io_2024/README.md

 In the payload, each element in the `control` array corresponds to a finger on the hand.
 A value of `1` represents an flexed finger, while `0` represents a extended finger.
 Adjust the values in the array to control the desired finger positions.

 ### Simulation Script
-under the `hackthon 2024` folder, you can find a `simulation.ipynb` python script that simulate EEG streaming then do predication task and sends a POST request to the server .
+under the `dl_hackthon_2024` folder, you can find a `simulation.ipynb` python script that simulate EEG streaming then do predication task and sends a POST request to the server .
 You can run this script to control the bionic hand in the simulation. for more interpretation of the AI model architecture and coding you can check the following [link](https://github.com/Ananas120/hackaton_2024) and reach @Ananas120 for more information is the expert.

 ```bash